ELevin125/Kane-and-Abel-Rally-Racing-AI/README.md

 Once the project is set up, you can navigate between the three stage scenes.
 In each scene's Hierarchy, navigate to `Environment -> Stage #`, where you'll find two game objects named "Kane" and "Abel".
 These are the AI racing systems.

 By default, Abel is enabled in all scenes.
 However, you can switch between the two agents by enabling and disabling them in the Inspector

+To change the weather condition, navigate to `Environment -> Stage #` in the Hierarchy, and change the "weather" variable of the "Stage Condition" component

 To control the car manually: